Poker Alice - Famous Frontier Gambler

 struggled in her last years, continuing to gamble, but now

 dressing in men’s clothing.
-She occasionally was featured
+She occasionally was featured at events

 like the Diamond Jubilee, in